+1

+2

+3 -

 OR

-I move that the Commission DENY the Historic Design Review application for 300 W. Merrill - Baldwin Public Library.
-Because of the work does not meet The Secretary of the Interior's Standards for Rehabilitation standard number(s) .
+I move that the Commission DENY the Historic Design Review application for 300 W. Merrill Baldwin Public Library.
+Because of the work does not meet The Secretary of the Interior's Standards for Rehabilitation standard number(s)

 Notice to Proceed

-I move the Commission issue a Notice to Proceed for number .
-The work is not appropriate, however the following condition prevails: and the proposed application will materially correct the condition.
+I move the Commission issue a Notice to Proceed for number The work is no appropriate, however the following condition prevails:and the proposed application with materially correct the condition.